gbadev-org/tonc/content/first.md

 The IO registers (not to be confused with the CPU registers) are a collection of switches in the form of bitfields that control various operations of the GBA.
 The IO registers can be found in the `0400:0000` range of memory, and are usually clumped into words or halfwords according to personal preference.
 To get anything done, you have to set specific bits of the IO registers.
 While you can try to remember all the numerical values of these bits, it's more convenient to use #defines instead.

 The toolbox header lists a number of the #defines I use for REG_DISPCNT.
-The full list can be found in <tt>vid.h</tt> of tonclib, and the register itself is described in the [video](video.html) chapter.
+The full list can be found in *vid.h* of tonclib, and the register itself is described in the [video](video.html) chapter.
 For now, we only need DCNT_MODE3 and DCNT_BG2.
 The former sets the video mode to mode 3, which is simplest of the 3 available [bitmap modes](bitmaps.html), and the latter activates background 2.
 Out of a total of four, bg 2 is the only one available in the bitmap modes and you have to switch it on if you want anything to show up.
 You have to admit that these names are a lot more descriptive than `0x0003` and `0x0400`, right? <!-- If not, you are _banned_ from programming :P -->

-I've also added a list of useful color defines, even though I'm not using them in <tt>second.c</tt>.
+I've also added a list of useful color defines, even though I'm not using them in *second.c*.
 They may or may not be useful in the future, though, so it's good to have them around.
 <br>
 Creating the register #defines is probably the biggest part of header files.
 As a rough estimate, there are 100 registers with 16 bits each, so that would be 1600 #defines.
 That's a lot.
 The exact number may be smaller, but it is still large.
 Because the names of the #defines in and of themselves aren't important, you can expect different naming schemes for different people.
 I am partial to my own set of names, other older GBA coders may use PERN's names and more recent ones may use libgba's, which comes with devkitARM.
 Take your pick.